-Given that the parameters of the models were fit to Experiment 1 and not adjusted to the data of this experiment, also the best fitting model, Model-Number, reaches a lower fit in Experiment 2 than in Experiment 1.
+Given that the parameters of the models were fit to Experiment 1 and not adjusted to the data of this experiment, the best fitting model, model-number, also reaches a lower fit in Experiment 2 than in Experiment 1.
 This is not surprising, as reaction times in Experiment 2 decreased more strongly than reaction times in Experiment 1.
-Reasons might not only be found in differences between the samples, but also in differences between the tasks of the two experiments.
+Reasons might be found not only in differences between the samples but also in differences between the tasks of the two experiments.
 In Experiment 1, participants had to keep in mind that symptoms might potentially be misleading and therefore that the current explanation might have to be changed during the trial.
 In Experiment 2, no such uncertainty existed and therefore participants could allocate more resources to the probe task.
 By adjusting parameters characterizing the sample (e.g., duration of memory retrievals) and the task (e.g., how strong response preparedness increases over the trial), the model could be fit to produce reaction times closer to those of the humans.
-In the current paper we decided to forgo this adjustment, because we were interested to see how well the model generalizes to a new data set (see Böhm & Mehlhorn, 2009, for earlier versions of the models that were fit to part of this dataset).
-The fact that without parameter adjustment Model-Number was able to predict the major effects found in the human data lends additional support to this model, as the ability of a model to generalize to a new data set, without any further parameter adjustments, has been described as an important standard by which models should be evaluated (Marewski & Olsson, 2009; Pitt, Myung, & Zhang, 2002; Roberts & Pashler, 2000).
+In the current article we decided to forgo this adjustment, because we were interested in seeing how well the model generalizes to a new data set (see Böhm & Mehlhorn, 2009, for earlier versions of the models that were fit to part of this data set).
+The fact that without parameter adjustment model-number was able to predict the major effects found in the human data lends additional support to this model, as the ability of a model to generalize to a new data set, without any further parameter adjustments, has been described as an important standard by which models should be evaluated (Marewski & Olsson, 2009; Pitt, Myung, & Zhang, 2002; Roberts & Pashler, 2000).